 Statements of this kind show on what shaky ground the whole edifice of "preexistent Sonship" is built.
-The possibility must be squarely faced that the dogmatic statements about Jesus which date from postbiblical times rely on their own authority rather than that of the apostles.
-The wisest course is to take our stand upon the dogmatic statements of the Scripture itself and to recognize with Jesus that "eternal life consists in this: that we may come to know the Father as the only true God and Jesus, the Messiah whom He sent" (John 17:3).
+The possibility must be squarely faced that the dogmatic statements about Jesus which date from post-biblical times rely on their own authority rather than that of the Apostles.
+The wisest course is to take our stand upon the dogmatic statements of the Scripture itself and to recognize with Jesus that "eternal life consists in this: that we know the Father, the only true God, and Jesus, the Messiah whom He sent" (John 17:1, 3).